 Without question, Christ is the Head of the church, and He is the Chief Shepherd.
 And as such, He has called you and me as His ministers, to be special servants and pastors after His own heart.
-In Jeremiah 3:15, God says, “ ‘I will give you shepherds according to My heart, who will feed you with knowledge and understanding.’” ((All Scripture references are from the New King James Version.))
+In Jeremiah 3:15, God says, “ ‘I will give you shepherds according to My heart, who will feed you with knowledge and understanding.’”
+1

 The work of the local pastor is vitally important and foundational to the success of God’s church throughout the world.
 Thank you for the very important work you do: feeding, nurturing, and guiding God’s people; leading out in dynamic evangelistic outreach and training members for active participation (one of your most important duties); and sharing the Word of God in its complete message from Sabbath to Sabbath.

 As you go about the work of pastoral ministry, remember that the Head Shepherd is constantly by your side to strengthen, encourage, and guide you.
 God has called you, and His orders are clear: “Preach the word!
 Be ready in season and out of season.
 Convince, rebuke, exhort, with all longsuffering and teaching” (2 Tim.
 4:2).